Caterina Verde: The Kitchen

 Verde left The Kitchen to accept a two-year residency in Paris through the American Center in Paris's artist residency program at the Cité internationale des arts.

 Antenna TV

 In the early 1990s, Verde co-directed and produced an artist's television show called Antenna TV, with Anney Bonney.
 Twelve episodes were produced for public access TV.
 The show debuted at the club The Cooler, on West 14th Street.
 The artists on Antenna TV included: Mike Ballou, Fred Tomaselli; Sylvie Degiez and Wayne Lopes, Taylor Mead; Wright Thomas; Michael McClard; Peter McClard; Ruth Kahn; and Al Arthur.
-The Bomb magazine website has a video excerpt from Antenna TV, featuring a reading by the poet, David Rattray, who passed away in 1993.
+The Bomb magazine website has a video excerpt from Antenna TV, featuring a reading by the poet, David Rattray, who died in 1993.
 In the excerpt Rattray reads his poem "Mr. Peacock".

 Strange Positioning Systems

 More recently, Verde spearheaded an online performance site, "Strange Positioning Systems”, which was initiated from a grant from Artspace in New Haven, Connecticut.
 Strange Positioning Systems has several artists working internationally, and has provided live streams for performance works including Alexander Viscio's "Inside Verbal Seed", with the Museum of Contemporary Art, Zagreb.